k0sproject/k0s/docs/helm-charts.md

 # Helm Charts

-Helm charts is one of two methods you can use to run k0s with your preferred extentions (the other being [Manifest Deployer](manifests.md), which is included with k0s).
+Defining your extensions as Helm charts is one of two methods you can use to run k0s with your preferred extensions (the other being through the use of [Manifest Deployer](manifests.md).

 k0s supports two methods for deploying applications using Helm charts: